-Whether you are single, married, in a civil union or living with a partner, you can apply to adopt a child in Quebec.
-As a general rule, the following conditions must be met:
+Whether you are single, married, in a civil union or living with a partner, you can apply to adopt a child in Quebec if the following conditions are met:

 - As a general rule, you must be at least 18 years older than the child you want to adopt, unless you are trying to adopt your spouse’s or partner’s child.

-You should contact your local Youth Centre and register in one of its adoption programs.
+You must first contact your local Youth Centre to register in one of its adoption registries.